ml-lubich/zshrc/README.md

 ./install.sh
 ```

-The installer will:
+The script is idempotent, so running it multiple times is safe.
+It will:
-- Update Powerlevel10k to the latest version
+- Update Powerlevel10k if installed via git
-- Update Oh My Zsh
-- Update NVM
+- Update `~/.zshrc` if the repo version changed
-- Preserve your existing `.zshrc` and `.p10k.zsh` (if they exist)
+- Skip components that are already installed and up-to-date

 ## 🗑️ Uninstalling

-To safely remove all installed components:
+To remove components installed by this setup:

 ```bash
 ./uninstall.sh